Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-The statement of the theorem above does not announce two-sided Lorenz attractor, because the hypersurface $\cH^i, i= 1, 2,$ is not an open subset, and then the robustness of the transitivity in not ensured.
-However Theorem \ref{L-igual a Lemma l.Hi} establishes that $X\in \cH^i$ exhibits a two-sided Lorenz attractor excepted for $X$ in a codimension $2$ submanifold.
+The statement of the theorem above does not announce a two-sided Lorenz attractor, because the hypersurface $\cH^i, i= 1, 2,$ is not an open subset, and then the robustness of the transitivity is not ensured.
+We split each $\cH^i$ into two $\cH^i=\cH^i_+\cup \cH^i_-$ according to $\{q_i\in\gamma^s_+\}$ and $\{q_i\in\gamma^s_-\}$ respectively.
+We then prove the following result, which characterizes the topological nature of the attractors for flows in the hypersurfaces $\cH^i_+$ and $ \cH^i_-$.
+There is still the case of a double homoclinic loop, that occurs when both intersection points $q_1$ and $q_2$ of the unstable manifold of $\sigma$ with the cross-section fall in the same segment of the intersection of the upper (lower) stable component of $W^{s}(\sigma)$ with the cross-section.